 Turkey: The New Model?

-In the twenty-first century, Turkey is arguably the most dynamic experiment with political Islam among the fifty-seven nations of the Muslim world.
-It also offers seminal lessons for the Arab world, despite the tense history (especially during the Ottoman Empire) and many differences.
+In the early twenty-first century, Turkey was arguably the most dynamic experiment with political Islam among the fifty-seven nations of the Muslim world.
+It also offered seminal lessons for the Arab world, despite the tense history (especially during the Ottoman Empire) and many differences.

 Turkey’s ruling Justice and Development Party (AKP) went through five incarnations before it found a balance that voters would embrace but the military would also accept, albeit reluctantly.
 Its evolution reflects how democratic traditions and institutions can both interact with and moderate political Islam, at least in one geostrategic country.
 In Turkey, a tradition of free and fair elections and capitalism has encouraged Islamic parties to play by the rules.
 Turkey’s radical secularism, enforced by the military, has also tamed the strident religious dogma that once landed Islamic politicians in trouble—and even in prison.

 The AKP is a political party with clear Islamic roots.
 It pragmatically moved to the center-right over a decade, mainly to escape the fate of its defunct predecessors.
 The party’s success, however, has had little to do with ideological factors.
 Turkish voters have been primarily concerned with bread-and-butter issues.
-In June 2011, they once again voted for political stability and rewarded Prime Minister Recep Tayyip Erdoğan for the country’s growing prosperity and better social services, particularly in health care and housing.
+In June 2011, they voted for political stability and rewarded the AKP a third time for the country’s growing prosperity and better social services, particularly in health care and housing.
+In 2014, the party’s leader Recep Tayyip Erdoğan was elected to the presidency in the first popular election for this ceremonial yet symbolically important post.
+Opinion polls predict a fourth electoral victory for the AKP in June 2015 under the leadership of former Foreign Minister Ahmet Davutoglu.

 Erdoğan, who founded the party, actually rejects defining the AKP in religious terms.
 “We are not an Islamic party, and we also refuse labels such as Muslim-democrat,” he said in 2005.
 The AKP leader instead calls the party’s agenda “conservative democracy.”